LizeRaes/shopping-assistant/README.md

 ### 4. Helpful Assistant getting hacked by LLM

-⚠️ Bring hacker in place by uncommenting line 61 of `HelpfulAssistantResource.java` Input sanitization can be switched on or off by (un)commenting line 78 to 82 of `HelpfulAssistantResource.java`
+⚠️ Bring hacker in place by uncommenting line 61 of `HelpfulAssistantWithConfirmationResource.java` Input sanitization can be switched on or off by (un)commenting line 78 to 82 of `HelpfulAssistantWithConfirmationResource.java`

 Served at `http://localhost:8080/helpful-assistant-with-confirmation.html`